KrystianSkwierawski/CrackingTheCodingInterview/1. Arrays and Strings/1.5 One Away/README.md

 pales, pale - you can remove "s" from first string or add "s" to second string.<br>

 Time complexity: O(n). <br>
-Space complexity: O(n) where n is the length of the longer string.<br>
+Space complexity: O(n) where n is the length of the longer string.
-Auxiliary space complexity: O(n).